Breno-st/big-cities-transport/README.md

 #### Statistical
 - Use ANOVA to indentify journeys relevant statistical independence to among:
-- Ticket type / Season of the year / Day of week / Time of the day / Meteo condition / Temperature
+- Day of week / Time of the day

 #### Pattern mining
 - Graph mining